Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 2) For important information about the educational debt, earnings and completion rates of students who attended this program, and to review the applicable Gainful Employment disclosure, visit www.uti.edu/disclosures.

 5) UTI programs prepare graduates for careers in industries using the provided training, primarily as automotive, diesel, collision repair, motorcycle and marine technicians.
 Some UTI graduates get jobs within their field of study in positions other than as a technician, such as: parts associate, service writer, fabricator, paint and paint prep, and shop owner/operator.
-UTI cannot guarantee employment or salary.
+UTI is an educational institution and cannot guarantee employment or salary.

 12) Based on data compiled from the U.S. Bureau of Labor Statistics, Employment Projections (2016-2026), www.bls.gov, viewed October 24, 2017.
 The projected number of annual job openings, by job classification is: Automotive Service Technicians and Mechanics, 75,900; Bus and Truck Mechanics and Diesel Engine Specialists, 28,300; Automotive Body and Related Repairers, 17,200.
 Job openings include openings due to growth and net replacements.

 24) NASCAR Technical Institute prepares graduates to work as entry-level automotive service technicians.
 Graduates who take NASCAR-specific electives also may have job opportunities in racing-related industries.
 Of those 2016 graduates who took electives, approximately 16% found racing-related opportunities.
 NASCAR Tech’s overall employment rate for 2016 was 89%.